Projects

 P1: Build a mechanical car launcher #

-Design, prototype, and refine a mechanism that can reliably hold and release a 9.8 N force (the weight of a 1 kg mass on Earth) to launch a toy car off a jump.
+Design, prototype, and refine a mechanism that can reliably hold and release a toy car with enough force to launch a toy car through a hoop.

 The goal here is threefold:

-1. control a large force from a rubber band with a small force from your finger
+1. design a means to control a large force from a rubber band with a small force from your finger

 You will be given: #